 Open Hours: 9:00 am – 8:00 pm

-Ticketing: Do expect long queues, we all know it is the most visited attractions in the city.
+Ticketing: Do expect long queues, we all know it is the most visited attraction in the city.
 Pre-book tickets are recommended.
 Yet, it could be tricky since there are lots of tourist agencies offering skip-the-line packages.
 One of those is –

 How did I get there: Sagrada Família station, Metro L2, L5